e3nn/e3nn/docs/examples/periodic_boundary_conditions.rst

 Example crystal structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-First we will create some crystal structures which have periodic boundary conditions.
+First, we create some crystal structures which have periodic boundary conditions.

 .. jupyter-execute::